jamestalmage/native-stream-type/readme.md

 ## Notes

 This uses the undocumented `process.binding(...)`.
-At present, the Node team is avoiding deprecation, as it is very widely used despite being undocumented.
+At present, the Node team is avoiding deprecation, so it should be safe to use.

-You are allowed to pass UDP sockets to the `stdio` option, but they don't seam to implement the stream interface.
-If you want to guarantee the object is also a stream, you should use this in combination with [`is-stream`](https://github.com/sindresorhus/is-stream).
-I have yet to find a good example of udp sockets being passed to `spawn`.
-It works without throwing an error, but I can't get the socket to transfer any data to the child process.
+You are allowed to pass UDP sockets as a `stdio` option, even though they do not implement the stream interface.
+Thus, getting a truthy return value does not guarantee a stream.
+Passing a UDP socket will spawn without throwing an error, but I have yet to figure out how to actually transfer any data to the child process when using one.
+You may want to guard against non streams using [`is-stream`](https://github.com/sindresorhus/is-stream).

 Implementation derived from Node internals [here](https://github.com/nodejs/node/blob/98e54b0bd4854bdb3e2949d1b6b20d6777fb7cde/lib/internal/child_process.js#L14-L18), [here](https://github.com/nodejs/node/blob/98e54b0bd4854bdb3e2949d1b6b20d6777fb7cde/lib/internal/child_process.js#L254-L261), and [here](https://github.com/nodejs/node/blob/98e54b0bd4854bdb3e2949d1b6b20d6777fb7cde/lib/internal/child_process.js#L846-L856).